 Nordic housing prices are down since the peak in 2017.
 At the same time, Veidekke’s share price has gone down by 30%.
 However, only 25% of the total revenue is based on housing prices, so this doesn’t look reasonable at all.

-The majority of the employees at Veidekke are around 30 – 50 years old.
-Most own their own house and have had their property double or even triple in value during the last 10 – 20 years.
-Together with this, they also own stocks in Veidekke, which is also effected by housing prices.
-My thesis is that the employees have sold some of their shares since they can’t (will not) sell their home, but they want to take some profit in Veidekke now since it’s seems like housing prices have peaked.
+The majority of the employees at Veidekke are around 30-50 years old.
+Most own their own house and have had their property double or even triple in value during the last 10 to 20 years.
+Alongside this, they also own stocks in Veidekke, which is also affected by housing prices.
+My thesis is some of the employees have sold part of their shares since they can’t (will not) sell their home, but they want to make some profit in Veidekke now since it seems the housing prices have peaked.
 I find this quite logical, and I think most people would do the same.
-However, what this means is that there is nothing wrong with the company, but some employees want to take some profit.
-In other words, perfect time for investors like me to grab some shares.
+However, what this means is there is nothing wrong with the company, but some employees want to make a profit.
+In other words, the perfect time for investors like me to grab some shares.

 But I don’t think this is the case.
-Newspapers and people love to talk and speculative about housing prices.
-Most is just noise which we can neglect.
+Newspapers and people love to talk and speculate about housing prices.
+Most are just noise which we can ignore.
 Furthermore, the industry is hot.
 Lot’s of projects and Veidekke seem to do everything right.
 I’m not worried.